opencog/atomspace-rocks/README.md

   contain any C/C++ pointers; all references are managed with local unique ID's.)
 * RocksDB is a "real" database, and so enables the storage of datasets that might not otherwise fit into RAM.
-This back-end doees not try to guess what your working set is; it is up to you to load, work with and save those Atoms that are important for you.
+This back-end does not try to guess what your working set is; it is up to you to load, work with and save those Atoms that are important for you.